 - How might any of these approaches be applied in your own context to solve a challenge you’ve identified?

-When you are ready, click the ‘Mark as complete’ button below and then select ‘Next’ to discuss your learning from this week’s case studies with the course community.
-Alternatively, you can return to the initial menu of case studies.
+When you are ready, click the ‘Mark as complete’ button below and then select ‘Discuss your learning’ to connect with other course participants.